Frequently Asked Questions.

 • trim the ends of the stems a little every few days

-• add a little bit of the package of flower food you receive with your flowers
+• add a little bit of the package of flower food you receive with your flowers each time you change the water (in addition to flower food, it also provides an antibacterial to help keep the water clean)

 . . . and know that some flowers simply have a longer or shorter vase life than others.